Anthony Naples has cleared the fog

 Fog FM is music for grown-ups, or those of us who occasionally aspire to be one.
 Thoughtfully composed and richly melodic, it has the ring of a classic – or at least feels indebted to them, variously bringing to mind Carl Craig at his masterful best, the millennial cosmopolitanism of The Other People Place and the expansive ruminations of Shinichi Atobe.
 It’s a significant evolution from the sample-heavy, loose ‘n’ dirty jams that made Anthony Naples a darling of what we used to call “outsider house”.

 When he broke through in 2012 with Mad Disrespect – the Pharrell-sampling groove that was snapped up by Brooklyn DJs Eamon Harkin and Justin Carter as the debut release for their party-turned-label Mister Saturday Night – the then-22-year-old musician played up to his status as a fresh-faced newcomer, allowing journalists to paint him as a naive genius.
-But, as he later admitted, Naples has been making music since his teens, mixing his friends’ rap demos and even taking an audio engineering course at the prestigious Berklee College of Music.
+But, as he later admitted, Naples has been making music since his teens, mainly mixing his friends’ rap demos.
 As Mad Disrespect became an underground anthem, the Miami native cemented his rise with solid 12”s on The Trilogy Tapes and his own Proibito label, taking every opportunity that came his way with the horizontal insouciance of a beach bum who’s found a winning scratch card.

 © Alex Huanfa Cheng